mlsdpk/cpp-resources/README.md

 # C++ Learning Resources

-This repository holds a collection of useful materials for learning C++.
+This repository holds a collection of useful materials for learning modern C++.

 ## Table of Contents
 - [Learning C++](#learning-c)